Home Help for families Campaigns and research The Disabled Children’s Partnership

 4 mins read

-Together with other charities and parents, we are campaigning to make disabled children a priority with Government, for more funding and to improve in the law.
+Together with more than 90 charities and thousands of parents, we are campaigning to make disabled children a priority with Government, for more funding and to improve in the law.

-Thank you to our panel of more than 1000 parent carers who are helping track the impact of lockdown on disabled children, we couldn’t do it without you
+Thank you to all the parents on our panel who are helping track the impact of lockdown on disabled children, we couldn’t do it without you

 In June 2020 we published shocking research which shows most families have been left in lockdown without any vital care or support.